arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 Flash memory on Arduino® boards can be measured with the help of the Arduino IDE.
 As stated before, Flash memory is where the application code is stored; **the Arduino IDE reports Flash memory usage through its compiler output console** to let developers know how much Flash memory resources are being used.

-For example, the IDE's compiler output console an AVR-based Arduino® board, the UNO, with the `Blink.ino` example sketch uploaded, is shown in the image below:
+For example, the IDE's compiler output console an AVR-based Arduino® board, the UNO, is shown in the image below:

 ![Flash memory memory measurement in an AVR-based Arduino® board](assets/avr_nano.png)